iconSS/CRAD/README.md

 # CRAD: a matlab program for preprocessing LC-MS datasets.
 The program is capable of batch processing.
 The number of samples is within the range from 1 to 1000.
+The parameters "SamNoSt" and "SamNoEn" in CRAD program can be set to include all the sample ID.
 The number of LC separation conditions is within the range from 1 to 1000.
+The parameter of "ConNo" in CRAD program can be set to include all the condition ID.
 The raw datasets of LC-MS includes: LC-UV spectra, which should be saved in txt file, the name of such file is SamXXConYY.txt;
 LC-MS spectra which should be saved in matlab file, the name of such file is SamXXConYYP.mat or SamXXConYYN.mat.
 Here the "P" or "N" indicate the ionization mode in positive mode or negative mode.
 "XX" indicates the sample ID and "YY" indicates condition ID;